OctopusDeploy/blog/blog/2017-11/building-apr-for-tomcat.md

  - Java
 ---

 The Apache Portable Runtime (APR) is used by Tomcat to provide a number of enhanced features and performance.
-For example, the APR needs to be present in order to get the increased performance provided by OpenSSL while providing HTTPS.
+For example, the APR needs to be present in order to get the increased performance provided by OpenSSL for HTTPS.

 Tomcat provides a precompiled copy of the APR with for Windows users, but Linux users are often directed to install the APR from their OS distribution package repositories.